Final Fantasy VII: Critical

-Digitiser praised the size of the game world, calling it the "largest video game" of all time, while considering the game "perfect in almost every respect".
-Dan Toose of Hyper magazine praised the "sub-games" or minigames, particularly the motorbike minigame which reminded him of the anime film Akira (1988).

-Final Fantasy VII has also received some negative criticism.
+Final Fantasy VII has received some negative criticism.
 OPM and GameSpot questioned the game's linear progression.
-OPM considered the game's translation "a bit muddy" while RPGamer cited the game's translation as "packed with typos and other errors which further obscure what is already a very confusing plot".
+OPM considered the game's translation "a bit muddy".
+Similarly, RPGamer cited its translation as "packed with typos and other errors which further obscure what is already a very confusing plot".
 GamePro also considered the Japanese-to-English translation a significant weakness in the game, and IGN regarded the ability to use only three characters at a time as "the game's only shortcoming".

 Reviewers gave similar praise to the PC version but criticized its various technical faults.
 Computer Games Magazine said that no other recent game had the same "tendency to fail to work in any capacity on multiple [computers]".
-Computer Gaming World complained that the music quality suffered on PC sound cards and Next Generation Magazine found the game's pre-rendered backgrounds significantly less impressive than those of the PlayStation version.
-However, Next Generation found the higher-resolution battle visuals "absolutely stunning", and Computer Games Magazine said that they showed off the potential graphical power of PCs.
-All three magazines concluded by praising the technically flawed game, and PC Gamer summarized that, while "Square apparently did only what was required to get its PlayStation game running under Windows, [Final Fantasy VII is] still a winner on the PC".
+Computer Gaming World complained that the music quality suffered on PC sound cards, and Next Generation found the game's pre-rendered backgrounds significantly less impressive than those of the PlayStation version.
+However, the latter magazine found the higher-resolution battle visuals "absolutely stunning", and Computer Games Magazine said that they showed off the potential graphical power of PCs.
+All three magazines concluded by praising the game despite its technical flaws, and PC Gamer summarized that, while "Square apparently did only what was required to get its PlayStation game running under Windows", Final Fantasy VII is "still a winner on the PC".